VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 - Update the total number of seats booked for the conference.

 > **Note:** The scenario is kept deliberately simple to avoid distractions while the team examines the alternatives.
+These examples do not illustrate the final implementation of this bounded context.

 The first approach considered by the team, shown in figure 2, uses two separate aggregates.